NethServer/docs/administrator-manual/en/backup.rst

 Multiple backups
 ^^^^^^^^^^^^^^^^

-All multiple backups read the same configuration of the primary one, but the list of saved and excluded files can be customized using two special files, where ``name`` is the name of the multiple backup:
+All multiple backups read the same configuration of the single backup, but the list of saved and excluded files can be customized using two special files, where ``name`` is the name of the multiple backup:

 - ``/etc/backup-data/<name>.include``
 - ``/etc/backup-data/<name>.exclude``

-Both files will override the list of included and excluded data set from the primary backup.
+Both files will override the list of included and excluded data set from the single backup.
-The accepted syntax is the same as the primary backup (see paragraph above).
+The accepted syntax is the same as the single backup (see paragraph above).

 For example, given the a backup named ``mybackup1`` create the following files: